techwithanirudh/coolify-docs/basic-auth-with-traefik.md

 ## How to generate user/password?
 You need to set your username and password in the `users` label.
-You can generate your password with [htpasswd](https://www.web2generators.com/apache-tools/htpasswd-generator) or [htpasswd](https://httpd.apache.org/docs/current/programs/htpasswd.html) command.
+You can generate your password with [Online htpasswd generator](https://www.web2generators.com/apache-tools/htpasswd-generator) or [htpasswd](https://httpd.apache.org/docs/current/programs/htpasswd.html) command.

 ```bash
 htpasswd -nbB test test